rUmI-nUI/rUmI-nUI.github.io/chapters/2:  Parts of Speech.md

      * Fu *iwéöd* tév ods (I make food using fire)
      * U *i-édöd* e-páv ad ioson (He went through the vegetation using a 'light-tool' (flashlight))
      * Fu íb fum bru *bôöd* tosfe-táv nyiods ag yg-béna (Me and my friend will handpick mushrooms in the countryside).

+* Dative case: -öt
+   * The dative case is used to indicate that a noun is a *recipient* or *destination*.
+   * This case is analogous to "tawa <noun>" in toki pona and "toward/to" in English.
+   * Like the instrumental case, the "ö" is **not** optional.
+   * Nouns in the dative case can function as modifiers with prepositional quality or as just nouns, depending on the context.
+   * Examples
+     * Fu sev iú-ênas-én *buöt* (I send the document collection to you)
+       * Note: *buöt* can be placed anywhere in the sentence: "Buöt fu sev iú-ênas-én" is perfectly valid
+     * Tá *yjóm-bénaöt* fu e-táv (I will be going to a different land in the future)
+     * Fu *rúm-osöt* nem e-fáv (I am running toward my pet).

  ## Verbs (vUI)